CHELTENHAM FESTIVAL RACECARD – DAY 4 – FRIDAY 17th MARCH

 It was a tough call to pick between the two but the narrow vote goes to SEABANK BISTRO 18/1 EW who won last time out after a couple of fine placed efforts over two miles and five furlongs.
 He looks a stayer, so it was to his credit that he managed to finish fourth in last season’s Champion Bumper, form which is top quality.

-15:30 Boodles Cheltenham Gold Cup Chase (Grade 1)
+15:30 THE Boodles Cheltenham Gold Cup STEEPLE Chase (Grade 1)

 Once the final declarations are published we’ll get our expert Richard Smith to do a full analysis of each runner and give you his top picks for the race.